 If you are shooting a castle for example, maybe there is a road leading along to the castle.
 The viewers eye would naturally be drawn to the road, and follow it to the castle.
 Think about what in your shot is likely to draw the eye, and compose your shot appropriately to engage with the viewer.

-In the below shot of a pinnacle in the pinnacles desert, the pinnacle itself is located off centre and sharply in focus, whilst the rest of the shot is sufficiently out of focus so as to not overly distract the viewer.
+In the below shot of a monkey in Sri Lanka, the monkey is off centre and sharply in focus, whilst the rest of the shot is sufficiently out of focus so as to not overly distract the viewer.
+Read more about achieving this out of focus effect in my article on depth of field in photography.

 Framing is another technique you can use to ensure your viewer is looking at what you want them to be looking at, and not being distracted by background periphery.
 Essentially what you do is use surroundings and objects to “frame” the shot.

-Tree branches are a good example - if you compose your image so that the tree branches are around the object in question then this will cause the viewer to focus on what is important.
+Tree branches are a good example – if you compose your image so that the tree branches are around the object in question then this will cause the viewer to focus on what is important, such as this shot of the Scott Monument in Edinburgh.

-Those were four basic techniques that you could think about using when taking photos.
-As with all rules, sometimes they are best ignored – often the best shots are those which break with convention and challenge the viewer.
+So those were six basic photography composition techniques that you could think about using to help you take better photos.
+As with all rules, sometimes they are best ignored – often the best shots are those which break with convention and challenge the viewer!
+But as a rule of thumb, if you do use these rules you should start to see your photography improving quickly.

 Get out there and practice, and I hope these tips will help you improve your image library!
 If you have any thoughts on image composition, feel free to share them below, or join in on the site’s Facebook page.